 Travel estimates were developed for this conformity analysis using a so-called "five-step travel demand" modeling process.
-The model follows the traditional five-step modeling approach that includes trip generation, trip distribution, mode split, assignment, and feedback.
+The approach includes trip generation, trip distribution, mode split, assignment, and feedback.
 This type of process is required by Federal air quality conformity regulations, and is a set of planning tools commonly used among MPOs and State DOTs.

 The travel demand modeling process uses two sets of primary input data.
-The first is socio-economic data for Traffic Analysis Zones (TAZ) for the New Castle County MPO region.
+The first is socioeconomic data for Traffic Analysis Zones (TAZ) for the New Castle County MPO region.
 Since the modeling process maintained for WILMAPCO by the Delaware DOT (Division of Planning) uses a single, integrated model of the Delaware/Maryland portion of the Delmarva Peninsula, WILMAPCO staff have developed a subcommittee process to estimate and manage demographic data for the TAZ in New Castle County.
 This demographic data generally consists of:

 - 1) Population

 - 2) Dwelling Units

 - 3) Total Employment by Place of Work

 - 4) Employment by Job Sector, by Place of Work

 - 5) Total Employed Persons (Employment by Place of Residence)

 - 6) Average Income

 - 7) Income Quartiles

 - 8) Average Vehicle Ownership

-- 9) Vehicle Ownership Quartiles
+9) Vehicle Ownership Quartiles